Banus/Textflow/README.md

 conda install pytorch -c pytorch
 ```

-For `faiseq`, follow the instructions on the
+For `fairseq`, follow the instructions on the
 [official repository](https://github.com/pytorch/fairseq).

+A dataset of 850+ interpersonal text communication is available in
+`Dataset.tsv`.

 ## Contributing